chadlavi/react-highlighter-ts/README.md

 properties accepted by `<Highlight>`.

 ### Styling
-By default, this library, wraps matches in an html `<mark>` tag, and does not style it.
+By default, this library wraps matches in an html `<mark>` tag, and does not style it.
 Most browsers style the `<mark>` tag by giving it a yellow background and black text.
 You can style your matches by providing a pre-styled element type to `matchElement`, passing a CSS class to `matchClass`, or passing